Gallbladder and bile duct cancer

 When symptoms occur, they can include

-Although many people with gallbladder and bile duct cancers have jaundice, the most common cause of jaundice is hepatitis, not cancer.
+Although many people with gallbladder and bile duct cancers have jaundice, the most common causes of jaundice are hepatitis and cirrhosis, not cancer.
 Having a gallstone lodged in the bile duct can also cause jaundice; it can prevent bile from flowing into the small intestine.
 This is a noncancerous condition.

 Your doctor will ask about your medical history and examine you, focusing on your abdomen.
 He or she will check for masses, tender spots, fluid build-up, and enlarged organs.
 In addition, your doctor will check your skin and eyes for jaundice and feel lymph nodes for swelling.